 In addition, he is the founder and lead visionary for Onward, a global family of leaders who are committed to making disciples and planting churches across the world and Awaken Nashville, a city wide movement unifying churches in strategic initiatives of prayer and fasting in the greater Nashville area.

-David Young grew up in the churches of Christ in Middle Tennessee, where he began preaching at the age of 16.
-He currently serves as the senior minister for the North Boulevard Church of Christ in Murfreesboro, Tennessee.
-He has worked for churches in Missouri, Kansas, and Tennessee, taught New Testament at several colleges, and traveled widely teaching and preaching, leading mission trips and hosting tours to the Holy Lands and to other religious sites.
-He has published chapters in several books, has circulated numerous papers, and has published several books, including New Day: Restoring the Revolutionary Mission of Christ’s Church, Alive in the Spirit: A Biblical Theology of the Holy Spirit and Extreme Discipleship: Following Jesus from the Gospel of Mark.
-He holds the B.A. from Freed-Hardeman University, the M.A. from Harding University Graduate School of Religion, and the M.A. and Ph.D. in New Testament from Vanderbilt University.
-David and his wife, Julie, have two redheaded children, Rachel and Jonathan.
+David Young serves as the senior minister for the North Boulevard Church of Christ in Murfreesboro, Tennessee.
+He has worked for churches in Missouri, Kansas, and Tennessee, taught New Testament at several universities, and travelled widely teaching and preaching.
+He is the former host of the New Day Television Program, a board member for the Renew Network, and the author of several books, including A New Day (NB Press), The Rhetoric of Jesus in the Gospel of Mark, (Fortress Press, co-authored with Michael Strickland), A Grand Illusion (Renew Publications), and King Jesus and the Beauty of Obedience-Based Discipleship (Zondervan).
+He holds the B.A. from Freed-Hardeman University, the M.A. from Harding School of Theology, and the M.A. and Ph.D. in New Testament from Vanderbilt University.
+David and his wife Julie have two married children.

 Dennis Okouth is a Bible teacher from Kenya Africa.
 For many years he lead a Christian school in Kenya.
 Currently he co-leads a network of hundreds of churches in Uganda where he trains men and women in the truths of the Bible and disciple making.
 He is considered by those who know him well as a wise disciple maker and guide to the Christian faith.